 Factory Farmed Animal Products

-Perfect Keto’s founder Dr. Anthony Gustin has a tremendous series on why source matters and guides on how to buy good food.
+Perfect Keto’s founder Dr. Anthony Gustin has an information-packed series on why source matters and guides on how to buy good food.

-- Avoid grain-fed meats and dairy, as they are lower in nutrients.
+- Avoid grain-fed meats and dairy — they are lower in precious nutrients, especially omega-3s.

-- Stay away from factory-farmed fish and pork products, which are high in omega-6s (that are inflammatory in too-large amounts).
-Plus, factory-farmed fish is usually high in mercury.
+- Stay away from factory-farmed fish and pork products, which are high in inflammatory omega-6 fatty acids.
+Plus, factory-farmed fish is usually higher in mercury.

-- Avoid processed meat like hot dogs and packaged sausages, since they usually contain nitrates that are harmful and possibly even cancerous.
+- Avoid processed meat like hot dogs and packaged sausages, since they usually contain nitrates and other additives you don’t need.